 - Tour the campuses of the University of Alaska Anchorage and Alaska Pacific University.
 APU is the largest private 4-year university in Alaska, and UAA is the largest branch of the state’s university system.
 UAA has some unique architecture and both are set amongst the greenery of Goose Lake and surrounding parks.

 - Visit the Alaska Botanical Garden with self-guided or prearranged guided tours.
 This is a completely outdoor facility so dress accordingly.

 - Visit the Alaska Zoo, home to more than 80 orphaned and injured animals from the arctic and subarctic regions of the globe.
 A highlight is the polar bear exhibit, but there are also snow leopards, camels and Tibetan yaks on this 20 acre wooded lot.

-- Alaska Wildlife Conservation Center, located 48 miles south of Anchorage on the Seward Highway, features bears, moose, muskox, wood bison and other mammals and birds in their outdoor park.
+- Alaska Wildlife Conservation Center, located 48 miles south of Anchorage on the Seward Highway, features bears, caribou, moose, muskox, elk and other mammals and birds in their outdoor park.

 - Watch small planes at Lake Hood (the world’s largest and busiest seaplane base), Lake Spenard or Merrill Field.
-While you’re there, charter a plane for flightseeing or fly-in hunting and fishing.
+While you’re there, charter a plane for flightseeing, bear viewing or fly-in hunting and fishing.

 - Enjoy salmon viewing (and fishing!) on Ship Creek in downtown Anchorage.
 June, July and August are the best time of year to see this urban fishery at its best.